 A template and scorecard that automatically creates similar charts as shown below is available at Six-Sigma-Material/Templates

-The scores are subjectively rated from 0 to 5 as whole numbers with the following criteria as a guide.
+Scoring is subjectively assigned from 0 to 5 (as whole numbers) with the following guide.

 0: zero effort, no evidence, not started